There are no affiliate links on PagePipe.

 To be read in modern browsers, HTML/CSS files must be UTF-8 – an encoding scheme developed in 1992.
 WordPress uses utf8mb4 and is 100% backwards compatible with UTF-8.
 So what?
 What does that trivia have to do with speeding up mobile websites?

 You can customize your site icons by setting a Unicode font-size, color and text shadows, just like regular CSS text.
 The name is derived from Unicode (or Universal Coded Character Set) Transformation Format – 8-bit.
-UTF-8 is the character encoding accounting for 88.4% of all Web pages in January 2017.
+UTF-8 is the character encoding accounting for 88.4 percent of all Web pages.

 If you are developing a website using only simple shapes, you can use unicode UTF-8 symbols as replacement for font icons.
 The unicodes are essentially part of your operating system so you don’t need any special library or plugin and you treat them like regular text.
 For example, to change the icon size, simply change the font-size values as usual.